memcachier/docs/misc/support.md

 Any issues related to MemCachier service are reported at [MemCachier Status](http://status.memcachier.com/).

-Please also follow us on twitter, <a href="https://twitter.com/MemCachier">@memcachier</a>, for status and product announcements.
+Please also follow us on twitter, [@memcachier](https://twitter.com/MemCachier), for status and product announcements.